-Ted Koppel has written recently that the U.S. power grid is very vulnerable to cyberattack and that if parts of the grid go down, it could easily be weeks or months before they could be brought back… if they could be.
+Ted Koppel has written that the U.S. power grid is very vulnerable to cyberattack and that if parts of the grid go down, it could easily be weeks or months before they could be brought back… if they could be.
 Koppel has been a newsman for most of his long life, including twenty-five years at ABC’s Nightline.
 He is skilled at pulling the threads of many interviews into a story, and that is exactly what he has done in his new book, Lights Out: a Cyberattack, A Nation Unprepared, Surviving the Aftermath.
 The tale is scary.

 The government isn’t prepared for the chaos that would ensue if the power was out.
 Janet Napolitano, a former head of Homeland Security, estimated that the odds of another nation or a group sabotaging the American grid were very high, 80 to 90 percent.
 Several other people gave Ted Koppel similar opinions, though how soon sabotage might occur is anybody’s guess.
-I happened to see Koppel on the Daily Show and he told the mostly young audience that while at his age he might not see the grid go down (he’s 75), they were much more likely to.
+I happened to see Koppel on the Daily Show and he told the mostly young audience that while at his age he might not see the grid go down (he was 75), they were much more likely to.

 You can read most of the first chapter at Amazon.com, by clicking on the “Look inside” link… in fact, you can skim through much of the book that way, if all you want is the gist.
 I’ll be giving you my short summary here as well.
 If you decide to buy the book, I recommend the physical book rather than the Kindle version so you can lend it to friends, family members, and neighbors.